IIIM-IS/AERA_Protobuf/README.md

 ## Compile proto files:
 **Not necessary for simply building and using the TCP IODevice, skip if not changing the `tcp_data_message.proto` file.**

 If you ever change the proto file you will have to recompile it.
 For this use protoc which is included in the previously installed vcpkg protobuf installation.
-If protoc is not in your path run the following from the `...\vcpkg\installed\x86-windows\tools\protobuf\` folder:
+If protoc is not in your path run the following from the `...\vcpkg\installed\x86-windows\tools\protobuf\` folder (for the compilation, it does not matter whether you use protoc located in the x86-windows or the x64-windows folder):
 ```
 protoc -I=C:\Path\to\AERA_Protobuf --cpp_out=C:\Path\to\AERA_Protobuf  C:\Path\to\AERA_Protobuf\tcp_data_message.proto
 ```